irinatu17/Art-of-Tea/README.md

 - People who love tea
 - People who want to get acquainted with tea culture
 - People who want to organise a party in Chineese or Japaneese style, search for tea ceremony service
-- People who want to get a new experiance, who curious about new things and want to get more knowldge about tea practise
+- People who want to get a new experience, who curious about new things and want to get more knowledge about tea practise
-- People who is interedted in Eastern culture in general
+- People interested in Eastern culture in general
-- People who want to buy tea and teaware, care about good quality
+- People who want to buy tea, teaware and care about good quality
-- People who are into meditation, youga and similar practices
+- People who are into meditation, yoga and similar practices

 #### Visitor/user goals:
 - Purchase products/services shown on the website in a safe and secure way
 - Get information about tea ceremonies and different aspects of drinking tea
-- Organise the own custom tea event with special preferences
+- Organise the custom tea event with special preferences

 #### Business goals(site owner's goals):
-- Provide users a secure professional e-commerce online shop
+- Provide users with a secure professional e-commerce online shop
 - Make profit from selling teas, teaware and tea ceremony services
 - Promote tea culture in Ireland
-- Make a brand more recognisable and expand the buisiness
+- Make a brand more recognisable and expand the business
 ### User Stories

 - As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.